Introduced: August 2011

 Board Inclusion and Diversity

 CPA Australia is committed to attracting and retaining a Board of Directors whose composition reflects a diversity of backgrounds, knowledge, experience and abilities.

-The Board, through the Nomination and Remuneration Committee, will consider issues of diversity in developing its selection criteria, skills mix and process for recommending candidates to the Representative Council for appointment to the Board.
+The Board, through the People, Remuneration & Culture Committee, will consider issues of diversity in developing its selection criteria, skills mix and process for recommending candidates to the Representative Council for appointment to the Board.

 In furtherance of its objective to achieve gender diversity on the Board, the representation of the Board is maintained to be 50/50 gender balance with consideration of the number of board members at any given time.

 The Representative Council will make appointments to the Board based on merit, however it will also consider issues of diversity and the mix of skills required to best achieve CPA Australia’s organisational goals.